Professor and Assistant Director, Centre for International Trade and Economic Laws

-Prof. (Dr.) Kishore is an Associate Professor and Assistant Director, Centre for International Trade and Economic Laws.
-Prof. Kishore studied at the Centre d’Etudes et de Recherches Internationales et Communautaires (CERIC) of the Université Paul Cézanne d’Aix-Marseille III, France where she earned a doctorate in International Trade Law and a MPhil in Public International Law.
+Prof. (Dr.) Kishore is Professor and Assistant Director, Centre for International Trade and Economic Laws.
+Prof. Kishore studied at the Centre d’Etudes et de Recherches Internationales et Communautaires (CERIC) of the Université Paul Cézanne d’Aix-Marseille III, France, where she earned a doctorate in International Trade Law and a MPhil in Public International Law.
 She also holds a Master in European Business Law from the same university.
 She was twice awarded the prestigious Gustave Eiffel Excellence Scholarship by the French Ministry of Foreign Affairs.
-She has also been a Research Scholar at the Centre for Studies and Research in International Law and International Relations of The Hague Academy of International Law, The Netherlands and holds the Diploma of the Academy of International Trade Law of the Instituto de Estudos Europeus de Macau, China, both of which were accomplished on full scholarships.
-Prof. Kishore has been awarded other scholarships as well by the Government of France and international organisations including the United Nations for the International Law Fellowship Programme and The Hague Academy of International Law for its summer programme.
+Additionally, she has been a recipient of a number of awards as well as full scholarships and fellowships from various national and international organisations/entities including the United Nations, the European Union, and the Government of France, among others.
 In India, she obtained a Bachelor of Laws from the Campus Law Centre and a Bachelor of Commerce (Honours) from Sri Ram College of Commerce of the University of Delhi.

-She has varied interests such as European Law, Comparative Law, and Public International Law.
-She has also written on human cloning, women’s issues, refugees, territorial disputes, nuclear weapons, environmental law, and consumer protection.
-Her main interest lies in Trade, Dispute Settlement, and Development.
+She has varied interests such as European Law, Comparative Law, Continental Law, and Public International Law.
+Her main interest lies in Trade and Development.
+She has written and published extensively in English and French not only in International Trade Law but also in other areas of Public International Law and Comparative Law such as human cloning, comfort women, territorial disputes, nuclear weapons, environmental law, and consumer protection.